Ahmed0Tawfik/Ahmed0Tawfik/README.md

 # 💫 About Me:
 I'm Ahmed from Egypt, a software engineering student at Tanta University.
-Being a backend developer, I extend my knowledge by learning new languages and frameworks.
+Being a backend developer,I enjoy learning Clean Architecture in .NET Core Framework, I extend my knowledge by learning new languages and frameworks.
 Moreover, I have little experience with front-end frameworks and languages.